slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On selling, negotiation and price

 <!--
++ shl@x -- If you can’t sell yourself in 1 sentence you won’t be able to sell yourself in several paragraphs
++ skylarromines@x -- Sales is basically just be decent enough at something and let people like you.
+Nobody gives a shit how smart you are.
+> *"Any fool can paint a picture, but it takes a wise person to be able to sell it."*
 > *"Cheap prices are only cheap if your time has no value.*
 > *"Q: What’s the difference between a used car salesman and a computer salesman?
 A: The used car salesman knows when he’s lying.*
-> *"Any fool can paint a picture, but it takes a wise person to be able to sell it."*
 > *"The world rewards the people who are the best at communicating ideas, not the people with the best ideas."  -- david_perell@x*

 - 0 visibility x 100 skills = 0 opportunities
+- Alex says you can even create a worksheet for yourself by asking clear and direct questions like: What am I negotiating?
+What is my timeline?
+(This will affect your urgency.)
+Who are the parties involved?
+(Asking questions will ensure you are dealing with the decision-maker.)
+What are my interests in this particular case? when asked for a number: “I’m looking at a few different offers and opportunities — what were you thinking?”
+When you do get an offer, Alex recommends not counteroffering immediately.
+“Say thank you for the offer and that you are grateful for the opportunity, and then ask if there is any flexibility on the base.
+A great closing line: “Based on other opportunities, if you can match this (salary) I can give notice tomorrow.”
+Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.
+- always negotiate. dont communicate weakness on your negotiation. your first reaction should be no reaction. fight impulse to imediatelly give the answer.
 - If you run enough A/B tests online, you’ll end up with a porn site.
-- Raise your prices, lower your stress.
+- make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them.
 - marketing position makes sense when there is confusion who your client is. know where you fit and what can you offer better the next guy. help your client to make a decision. let them understand if your product is teh right for them.
 - my prices are based on my talent, not your budget.
-- sell the problem you solve, not the product you have.
-- make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them.
-- There is no such thing as "shortage" of anything.
-Just pay more, and you’ll get it.
-- always negotiate. dont communicate weakness on your negotiation. your first reaction should be no reaction. fight impulse to imediatelly give the answer.
+- Raise your prices, lower your stress.
 - Responding to Job Offers for Maximum Impact- Always use first names (caveat: unless their title vastly exceeds yours — if they’re on LinkedIn, use how they address themselves there as a reference.)
 Never make the first offer.
 Thank them.
 Set the tone for the negotiation.
 Display social proof/market validation.
 Set your “ask.”
 Help them visualize the win.
 Reiterate interest and close strong.
-- Alex says you can even create a worksheet for yourself by asking clear and direct questions like: What am I negotiating?
-What is my timeline?
-(This will affect your urgency.)
-Who are the parties involved?
-(Asking questions will ensure you are dealing with the decision-maker.)
-What are my interests in this particular case? when asked for a number: “I’m looking at a few different offers and opportunities — what were you thinking?”
-When you do get an offer, Alex recommends not counteroffering immediately.
-“Say thank you for the offer and that you are grateful for the opportunity, and then ask if there is any flexibility on the base.
-A great closing line: “Based on other opportunities, if you can match this (salary) I can give notice tomorrow.”
-Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.
+- sell the problem you solve, not the product you have.
+- There is no such thing as "shortage" of anything.
+Just pay more, and you’ll get it.

 Letter One [Strong Response]
 Bob, [First name: power play.]